CloudNativeJS/appmetrics-prometheus/README.md

 tar xvfz prometheus-*.tar.gz
 cd prometheus-*
 ```
-Next you need to create a configuration file for Prometheus to use.
+Next you need to modify the configuration file that Prometheus uses.
-In this you can set the scrape interval and set the targets that Prometheus will get the metrics of.
+In the prometheus folder there is a file named `prometheus.yml`.
-Create a file named prometheus.yml
+In this file you can alter which IP Addresses and Port Numbers are scraped by Prometheus and also how often the scraping occurs.

 ```
 global: